DjangoGirls/tutorial/en/intro_to_command_line/README.md

 05/08/2020 07:28 PM <DIR>      Music
 ...
 ```
-> Note: In PowerShell you can also use 'ls' like on Linux and Mac OS X.
+> Note: In PowerShell you can also use 'ls' like on Linux and macOS.
 <!--endsec-->

 ---